 In their initial research (2020-2021), Art Hx team members located a number of significant eighteenth-century representations of medicinal plants identified in the Caribbean context hosted in collections around the globe.
 These images offer routes to a complex feminist and decolonial historiography of pharmacognosy and bioprospecting, or the search for and study of medicines from natural sources.

-A 1754 copper plate illustration by George Dionysius Ehret (1708-1770) produced for the book The Civil and Natural History of Jamaica (1756) authored by Patrick Browne depicts plant specimens Justicia and Petesia, whose medicinal applications were of interest to physicians and scientists.
+A 1754 copper plate illustration by George Dionysius Ehret (1708-1770) produced for the book The Civil and Natural History of Jamaica (1756) authored by Patrick Browne depicts plant specimens Justicia and Petesia, whose possible medicinal applications were of interest to physicians.
 Browne was an Irish and Leiden/London-trained physician and botanist who studied and gathered medicinal plant samples when working as a physician in Kingston, Jamaica between 1746 and 1754.
 Simultaneously, Jamaica had become Britain’s largest sugar-producing colony with plantations worked by enslaved and trafficked African people.
 Browne’s study and the taxonomies that it presented were admired by the Swedish botanist and physician Carl Linnaeus (1707-1778) who included aspects of them in the tenth edition of his Systema Naturae (1759), in which he provided Latin binary names for each specimen.
 Linneaus’s binomial nomenclature was first pioneered in his 1753 Species Plantarum and simplified naming to a genus and species where in many cases, the species reference took the name of the male European naturalist who, from the colonial perspective, discovered the plant type.
 For example, Petesia, more commonly known as Panama Rose, was named after Patrick Browne; its current full “scientific name” is Petesia P.Browne.
 This taxonomy replaced or disregarded forms of naming that preceded it, notably Indigenous forms.

 Botanical illustration flourished as a form in the eighteenth-century Atlantic World and represented to colonizers far-ranging new knowledge of “exotic” plant life.
 The mapping and exchange of specimens expanded with colonial science.
 In the British context, for example, physic gardens (like those at Chelsea, Edinburgh, Cambridge, Kew, etc.), medical research, and colonial commerce fostered “a medico-botanic network connected by the movement of ideas, people, plants, animals and objects,” according to historian Claire Hickman.
 Processes of colonial bioprospecting operated along with the trafficking of humans and the exploitative extraction of Indigenous knowledge.

 Lydia Byam (1772-after 1799) made fine illustrations for her publications, A Collection of Exotics from the Island of Antigua (1797) and Fruits of the West Indies (1800).
 Byam’s careful observations of specimens that continue to be of relevance to modern medicine also emerged directly from a context of slavery.
 Byam was the great-granddaughter of Edward Byam, Lieutenant Governor of Antigua between 1715 and 1741, and she was born at the family’s Cedar Hill sugar plantation, worked by enslaved people for 200 years.
 Byam is an under-examined female protagonist who, in these works, both attends to and co-opts knowledge of the medicinal (emetic) properties of the Wild Ipecacuanha (Tupi-Guarani) and of the Smooth Cerasee plants, used in teas and as stomach tonics.
-Her illustration of Bombay Gossipium, furthermore, foregrounds feminine medicinal knowledge: this plant, otherwise known as the “silk cotton tree” has medicinal applications for menstruation and birthing, and also as an abortifacient.
+Her illustration of Bombay Gossipium, furthermore, foregrounds feminine medicinal knowledge: this plant, otherwise known as the “silk cotton tree,” has medicinal applications for menstruation and birthing, and also as an abortifacient.